canangirgin/audit-reporter/README.md

     Go to the root of your project in the terminal and type:

-    mvn install
+    mvn clean

-    After you see Build Successful, type in :
+    After you see Build Successful and All Tests are passed type:

     mvn package

-    After you see Package Successful, goto target folder and type.
+    After you see Package Successful, goto <target> folder and type.

-	java -jar  audit-reporter-1.0-SNAPSHOT-jar-with-dependencies users.csv files.csv
+	java -jar  audit-reporter.jar data/users.csv data/files.csv

+	You can give full path for users and files input.

 Example output: